evenbrenden/migrant/README.md

 vagrant up
 ```

-Wait until everything has been provisioned and the command terminates.
-The VM should reboot.
+Wait until everything has been provisioned, the command terminates and the VM reboots.

+Set up "Shared Clipboard" in VirtualBox via "Machine" -> "Settings" -> "Advanced".

 ## Log in to the VM